 Applying for a Visa

 Students living outside the United States must obtain a passport from their government, and then take the I-20 sent by DigiPen and any supporting documentation to the nearest U.S. embassy or consulate to apply for an F-1 visa.
 Apply for the visa as early as possible.
 F-1 students may enter the U.S. as early as 30 days before the start date noted in line 5 of the I-20.
-Students transferring to DigiPen Institute of Technology from another school must report to International Student Services as soon as they arrive.
+Students transferring to DigiPen Institute of Technology from another school must report to International Student Affairs as soon as they arrive.

 Communication with DigiPen